zineland/zineland.github.io/content/code-blocks/quote.md

 | bio        | string | the bio of author (optional) |
 | content    | string | the content |

 The content `bio` and `content` can be markdown format.
-Actually, the content of `quote` is [toml](https://toml.io) format, therefore you can use multiple lines.
+Actually, the content of the `quote` is [toml](https://toml.io) format, therefore you can use multiple lines.
 For example:

 ~~~toml
 ```quote